Dulles Rail Service Districts

-Loudoun County has designed a new online tool which will allow you to determine if your property is in a Metrorail Service District.
+Loudoun County has an online tool to determine if a property is in a Metrorail Service District.

 The Board of Supervisors adopted the Metrorail Service Districts in December 2012.
 In March, 2013, the Board directed that minor errors to the map be corrected.
 The item regarding the corrections, prepared for the Board business meeting of March 6, 2013, and the Copy Teste, a summary of the Board's official action, are online: